titorm/fodmap-facil/README.md

   ON reintroduction_tests FOR UPDATE
   USING (auth.uid() = user_id);

+CREATE POLICY "Users can delete own tests"
+  ON reintroduction_tests FOR DELETE
+  USING (auth.uid() = user_id);

+-- RLS Policies for symptoms
 CREATE POLICY "Users can view own symptoms"
   ON symptoms FOR SELECT
   USING (